Stardust Crusaders: 2013 release (Shueisha Manga Soshuhen)

-2014 release / Second English release
+2014 release (JoJonium) / Second English release

 Related media

-From 1992 to 1993, Stardust Crusaders was adapted into the three-volume audio drama JoJo's Bizarre Adventure, subtitled Meet Jotaro Kujo, The Death of Avdol, and Dio's World.
+From 1992 to 1993, Stardust Crusaders was adapted into the three-volume audio drama JoJo's Bizarre Adventure, subtitled Jotaro Kujo's Visitation, The Death of Avdol, and Dio's World.
 Two light novels illustrated by Araki have been released.
 The first is titled JoJo's Bizarre Adventure, released on November 4, 1993 and written by Mayori Sekijima and Hiroshi Yamaguchi.
 Nisio Isin was one of the authors commissioned to write novels in celebration of the series' 25th anniversary.
 It was released on December 16, 2011 and titled JoJo's Bizarre Adventure Over Heaven.

 A 13-episode OVA series, JoJo's Bizarre Adventure, was produced by Studio APPP.
 The first six episodes were released on VHS and Laserdisc by Pony Canyon from 1993 to 1994, covering the latter part of this arc.
 When the series was released on DVD by Klock Worx from 2000 to 2002, an additional set of seven episodes were produced by the same cast and crew, serving as a prequel to the earlier episodes (which were subsequently re-released with new chronological numbering).
 Super Techno Arts produced a North American English dub version of all 13 episodes in chronological order as a six-volume DVD series.

 An anime television adaptation of the series, titled JoJo's Bizarre Adventure: Stardust Crusaders, was produced by David Production and aired in Japan between April 2014 and June 2015.
 The series was simulcast by Crunchyroll, with several names rewritten to avoid copyright infringement.
 In addition to the second season of the anime, a mobile app game titled JoJo's Bizarre Adventure: Stardust Shooters was also released.

 The arc has been adapted into several video games.
-The first was a role-playing video game released in 1993 for the Super Famicom under the title JoJo's Bizarre Adventure,.
+The first was a role-playing video game released in 1993 for the Super Famicom under the title of JoJo's Bizarre Adventure.
 A fighting game for arcades by Capcom, also simply titled JoJo's Bizarre Adventure, was released in 1998.
 It was released internationally as JoJo's Venture, and followed by an upgraded version titled JoJo's Bizarre Adventure: Heritage for the Future.
 The international version this time retained the manga's actual full title of JoJo's Bizarre Adventure, dropping the Heritage for the Future subtitle.
 The upgraded version was then ported to the PlayStation and Dreamcast in 1999, and a high-definition version was released for PlayStation Network and Xbox Live Arcade in August 2012 before being delisted in 2014.
 Several characters from Stardust Crusaders later appear in the crossover games JoJo's Bizarre Adventure: All Star Battle and JoJo's Bizarre Adventure: Eyes of Heaven, both published by Bandai Namco Entertainment and developed by CyberConnect2.
 Jotaro and Dio in particular also appear in several crossover games with other Weekly Shōnen Jump characters, such as in Jump Super Stars, Jump Ultimate Stars and most recently Jump Force.